wevm/viem/site/docs/op-stack/client.md

 # Client

-To use the OP Stack functionality of Viem, you must configure your Client accordingly.
-This is just a matter of extending your existing (or new) Viem Client with OP Stack Actions.
+To use the OP Stack functionality of Viem, you must extend your existing (or new) Viem Client with OP Stack Actions.

 ## Usage